-♦ The mechanical or hydraulic jacks may not be enough support or may malfunction allowing the unit to fall, which could cause injury.
+The mechanical or hydraulic jacks may not be enough support or may malfunction allowing the unit to fall, which could cause injury.

-- ◆ DO NOT rely solely on mechanical or hydraulic jacks for support.
-Use adequate jack stands or equivalent support. - Clean out any grass build-up from underside of deck and in discharge chute.

-5.1.5 Check mower blades.
+- DO NOT rely solely on mechanical or hydraulic jacks for support.
+Use adequate jack stands or equivalent support. - c) Clean out any grass build-up from underside of deck and in discharge chute. - 5.1.5 Check mower blades.

-- Stop engine, wait for all moving parts to stop, and remove key. a) - b) Lift deck and secure in raised position as stated in Section 5.1.4. - Inspect blades and sharpen or replace as required. c) - d) Re-install the blades (if they were removed) by placing a block of wood between the front or rear baffles and the blade then torque the blade bolts to 115-120 ft. lbs (156-165 N-M).
+- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Lift deck and secure in raised position as stated in Section 5.1.4. - c) Inspect blades and sharpen or replace as required. - Re-install the blades (if they were removed) by placing a block of wood between the front or rear baffles and the blade then torque the blade bolts to 115-120 ft. lbs (156-165 N-M).
 Be sure the spring disk washer cone is installed toward the bolt head.
-(See Figure 4).
+(See Figure 5).

+NOTE: Another option for blade replacement is to use a 1" wrench on the flat areas at the base of the spindle to hold the spindle assembly in place while applying torque to the blade bolt.
-Operating a mower deck with loose or weakened blade bolts can be dangerous.

-♦ A loose or weakened blade bolt could allow a blade rotating at a high speed to come out from under the deck, causing serious injury or property damage.

-- Replace the blade bolt after striking a foreign object.
-Use only the following replacement parts: - Serial Nos.
-260,000 & higher

-Blade bolt - PN 103-0862

-Spring disc washer - PN 103-0865
+CAUTION POTENTIAL HAZARD Operating a mower deck with loose or weakened blade bolts can be dangerous.
+WHAT CAN HAPPEN • A loose or weakened blade bolt could allow a blade rotating at a high speed to come out from under the deck, causing serious injury or property damage.
+HOW TO AVOID THE HAZARD Replace the blade bolt after striking a foreign object. • Use only the following replacement parts: Blade bolt - PN 103-1026 Spring disc washer - PN 1-513208 DO NOT lubricate the threads of the bolt or spindle ۲ before assembly.

-- DO NOT lubricate the threads of the bolt or spindle before assembly. - Torque the blade bolt to 115-120 ft. lbs (156-165 N-M).
+• Torque the blade bolt to 115-120 ft. lbs (156-165 N-M).